Why Employee Recognition

 Be Clear on Objectives

 One of the reasons employees become disengaged is a lack of direction or clear opportunity for development.
 Make sure all employees have clear written objectives linked to strategy.
 These objectives need to be achievable and understandable.
-They need to include some that address personal development as well as departmental objectives.
+They need to include some that address personal development and departmental objectives.
 Personal development encourages growth in the teams and creates developmental opportunities.
 Using SMART objectives is a standardized way of setting out aims to achieve.
 These SMART objectives must be Specific, Measurable, Achievable, Relevant, and Time specified.

-Set Employee Incentives
+Develop Employee Incentives

 Introduce an Employee Recognition Program

-Take an Interest in People
+Take an Interest in your Employees

 Without being intrusive, you can achieve a lot by simply taking an interest in the staff themselves.
 Asking whether someone enjoyed their weekend or asking after an employee's family shows you take an interest in them as an individual and not just as someone on the payroll.
 Acknowledging the backroom staff is vital too, as they frequently work unnoticed.
 By thanking employees for what they do, you build bridges with culture, trust, and positive employee engagement.